Trainee Guide Dog Mobility Instructor

 Job Title: Trainee Guide Dog Mobility Instructor

-Location: Liverpool, covering the North West region which includes Manchester and Shrewsbury when qualified, prior to this you may be required to undertake some training at other locations in the UK.
+Location: Bristol, with occasional travel across the South West region which includes Bath, Somerset, South Gloucestershire and South Wales when qualified, prior to this you may be required to undertake some training at other locations in the UK.

 Trainee salary: £21,568 per annum